HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Visualizations on All Layers' Attention

 \section{Visualizations on All Layers' Attention}

-We provide two examples of all layers' attention distribution in Fig. \ref{fig:supp_layer_1} and \ref{fig:supp_layer_2}.
-We can see that in the middle layers, the highlighted areas mainly overlap the person, which is the main object of the image, and agrees with the human perception order, as we also first notice the person in the image.
+We provide two examples of all layers' attention distribution in Fig. \ref{fig:supp_layer_1}.
+In the middle layers, the highlighted areas mainly overlap the person, which is the main object of the image, and agrees with the human perception order, as we also first notice the person in the image.